 The Conspiracy

-The Second Psalm is a key Messianic passage applied to Jesus in the New Testament.
-But precisely when were its predictions fulfilled, and is the Messiah reigning on David’s Throne now?
+The Second Psalm is a key Messianic passage applied to Jesus in the New Testament, but when were its predictions fulfilled, and is the Messiah reigning on David’s Throne now?
 Is the Church waiting for a future date for his accession to the Throne?
-What about the “revolt” of nations and kings against Yahweh’s “Anointed One”?
-Was it a prediction of a future conflict between Jesus and the governments of the Earth, perhaps ‘Armageddon’?
+What about the “revolt” of nations and kings against the “Anointed One”?

 Stormy Road Ahead - Photo by Raychel Sanner on Unsplash